• Skip to primary navigation

 • Turn down the heat and simmer for about 45 minutes.

-• Remove from heat and rinse again.
+• Remove from heat, Drain and rinse.

 Method for the slow cooker: